 What is the IRS Data Retrieval Tool on the FAFSA?

-COM graduate students are required to submit the CSS PROFILE to be eligible for federal aid.
+COM graduate students are not required to submit the CSS PROFILE to be eligible for federal aid.